 Chocolate Shoofly Pie

-With a gooey dark molasses bottom and a buttery crumb topping, this wet-bottom chocolate Shoofly Pie is a Pennsylvania Dutch tradition with an updated chocolate twist.
-Simple and sweet, it’s best served room temperature or slightly warm with a big dollop of whipped cream.
+With a gooey dark molasses bottom and a buttery crumb topping, this wet-bottom Chocolate Shoofly Pie is a Pennsylvania Dutch tradition with an updated chocolate twist.
+Simple and sweet, it’s best served at room temperature or slightly warm with a big dollop of whipped cream.

 Whew!
-We’re coming down to the deadline with this month’s Pie of the Month.
+We’re coming down to the wire with this month’s Pie of the Month.

 I was doing so well for a while, always having my pies made 2-3 months in advance.
 And then… well, and then we had another baby.
 And I went back to work.
 So now we’re back to just making it by the skin of my teeth.